Czarified/hyperstruct/docs/introduction.md

 I selected python as the language for this project, because I'm fluent and love it.
 If python's execution speed becomes an issue, such that languages like C# or Julia need to be considered, this project is already a huge success.
-Until that time, python should be fast enough and have enough features to executed what I need.
+Until that time, python should be fast enough and have enough features to execute what I need.

 SWEEP is documented and archived by the Defence Technical Information Center.
 Search for the relevant technical number, or maybe the links below will help...